About This Site

 There is a wide variety of material on the website for you to explore, ranging from some thoughts on early American history to studies of twentieth century popular culture in America.
 I won’t list everything here but you can find all my posts on the website’s homepage - please feel free to have a look around.
 I welcome questions or comments with Twitter being the best venue to contact me and take part in a broader discussion.
 Thank you for visiting the site.

 I have been a student of History and American Studies for the best part of a decade though my interest in those subjects dates back much further.
-I earned my PhD from the University of Dundee – I currently teach at both that institution and at the University of Edinburgh, another fine Scottish institution of higher education.
+I earned my PhD from the University of Dundee and later worked at the University of Edinburgh.
+I am now a lecturer in history at Coventry University.
 My first book, Daniel Boone and Others on the Kentucky Frontier: 1769-1795, was published in 2009 and I am currently preparing for the publication of my second book, American Indian: The Life, Times, and Memoirs of John Tanner for a 2013 release.
 I have published articles in peer-reviewed journals and edited collections on a range of topics, from Native American issues to the history and culture of American comic books.
 My research interests include early American history, frontier history, Atlantic history, and Native American history.
 I also enjoy using pop culture as a fun means to talk about the past in my online content.